AdamBanham/the-scheme-simpn/readme.md

 ### Blockers

 Performance for my simulations with lots of tokens is not particularly good so aiming for simulating one million tokens might be far off.
-Unfortunately, my attempts with joblib were not meet with any gains.
+Unfortunately, my attempts with `joblib` were not meet with any gains.
 There does seem to be safe inherent parallism but GIL prevents me from grabbing any of it.
 Some minor changes to avoid `list.append` of a speed of 1.2~1.5 though.

-For testing I am simulating up to a duration of 5 on tut-bpmn-02.py.
+For this testing I was simulating up to a duration of 5 on tut-bpmn-02.py.

 Previous state:
 times: `(14,10,11,10,11)` = avg of `11.2`